 5. Transactional Sales Model

-This is less common for main SaaS offers.
+This is less common for the main SaaS offers.
 It involves selling access to specific features or add-ons.
 This is more like single purchases, not a full subscription.
 You might see this with optional integrations.
 Or, it could be premium parts clients can buy when they need them.

 6. Enterprise Sales Model